MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

 You can script and automate the installation of the Azure Information Protection client by using command line options.
 To see the install options, run the executable with **/help**.
 For example: `AzInfoProtection.exe /help`.

-Example to install the client silently: `AzInfoProtection.exe /quiet`
+Example to install the General Availability client silently: `AzInfoProtection.exe /quiet`

+Example to install only the PowerShell module silently, with the preview client: `AzInfoProtection_PREVIEW_1.3.98.0.exe  PowerShellOnly=true /quiet`

 If you are installing the preview version of the client on computers that run Office 2010, specify the **ServiceLocation** parameter if your users are not local administrators on their computers.
 See the next section for more information.